JuanGo500/xbok/Computation/AI/2.Application/Hyperparameters.md

 Example: choice(16, 32, 64, 128) or choice(range(1, 10)).

 - Continuous Hyperparameters: Specified using a distribution.
-Azure ML supports: uniform(low, high): Values are uniformly distributed between low and high. loguniform(low, high): Drawn according to a log-uniform distribution (useful for learning rates). normal(mu, sigma): Values from a normal distribution. lognormal(mu, sigma): Values from a log-normal distribution.
+Azure ML supports:
+- uniform(low, high): Values are uniformly distributed between low and high.
+- loguniform(low, high): Drawn according to a log-uniform distribution (useful for learning rates).
+- normal(mu, sigma): Values from a normal distribution.
+- lognormal(mu, sigma): Values from a log-normal distribution.

 ## 2. Sampling Methods

 This is the algorithm used to pick combinations from your search space.

 - Random Sampling: Randomly selects values from the defined space.
 Supports both discrete and continuous hyperparameters.
 Best for getting a good result quickly or for initial exploration.

 - Grid Sampling: Systematically tries every possible combination in the search space.
 Only works with discrete parameters.
 Best when the search space is small and you have a high budget.

 - Bayesian Sampling: Uses a machine learning model to pick the next set of hyperparameters based on previous results to improve the metric.
 Best for expensive-to-train models; it "learns" which areas of the space are better.
+It doesn't allow an early termination policy.

 ## 3. Early termination policies